lookify/town/README.md

 ```

 # Configuration Reference
-The configuration has list of containers names.
-The "application" item is reserved keyword and used for cluster definition.
+The configuration file /etc/town/town.yaml has list of containers names.
+The *application* item is reserved keyword and used for cluster definition.
 Here you can define how many instances of containers town needs to create.

-Each container must have "image" key.
-The keys command, environment and volume can containe dynamic variables ${SCALE_INDEX}
+Each container must have *image* key.
+The keys *command*, *environment* and *volume* can containe dynamic variables:
+ * ${SCALE_INDEX} - Index of given container.
+Start from 1.
+ * ${(container_name)_HOSTS} - Comma separated list of hosts.

 ## image
 Docker image definition.